home icon

 Field Assessment by LAMEMBA for the Undergraduate in Economic Development Program of FEB USU

-The Undergraduate in Economic Development Program of the Faculty of Economics and Business (FEB) at Universitas Sumatera Utara (USU) conducted a field assessment by the Independent Accreditation Institute for Economics, Management, Business, and Accounting (LAMEMBA) on Monday, January 20, 2025.
-The two-day event, held from January 20 to 21, 2025, took place in Prof. Dr. Suhadji Hadibroto Hall at FEB USU and was attended by faculty members and the assessment team.
+The Undergraduate Program in Development Economics, Faculty of Economics and Business (FEB), Universitas Sumatera Utara (USU), underwent a field assessment conducted by the Independent Accreditation Agency for Economics, Management, Business, and Accounting (LAMEMBA) on January 20–21, 2025.
+The assessment took place at Prof. Dr. Suhadji Hadibroto Hall, FEB USU, and was attended by faculty leaders, lecturers, students, alumni, and stakeholders.

-The event officially commenced with a welcoming ceremony for the assessors, consisting of Prof. Suyanto, Ph.D., a Professor in Macroeconomics from Universitas Surabaya, and Prof. Dr. Apridar, S.E., M.Si., a Professor at the Faculty of Economics and Business of the Universitas Syiah Kuala.
-In his opening remarks, the Dean of FEB USU thanked the assessors for their time and dedication in evaluating the Economic Development Program at FEB USU.
+The assessment officially commenced with the welcoming of the assessors, Prof. Suyanto, Ph.D., Professor of Macroeconomics from Universitas Surabaya, and Prof. Dr. Apridar, S.E., M.Si., Professor at the Faculty of Economics and Business, Universitas Syiah Kuala.
+In his opening remarks, the Dean of FEB USU expressed appreciation for the assessors’ commitment and dedication in conducting a comprehensive evaluation of the Development Economics Undergraduate Program.

-LAMEMBA is a higher education accreditation body aimed at evaluating and improving the quality of academic programs in economics.
-This institution was established by professional organizations such as the Indonesian Association of Economists (ISEI), the Indonesian Institute of Accountants (IAI), and the Association of Indonesian Faculties of Economics and Business (AFEBI).
-The assessment process included evaluations to enhance education quality, research, and community service.
+LAMEMBA serves as an independent accreditation body responsible for assessing and enhancing the quality of higher education programs in economics, management, business, and accounting.
+Established by leading professional organizations, including the Indonesian Economists Association (ISEI), the Indonesian Institute of Accountants (IAI), and the Association of Indonesian Faculties of Economics and Business (AFEBI), LAMEMBA plays a strategic role in promoting academic excellence and institutional quality.

-According to Prof. Dr. Apridar, the field assessment aimed not only to evaluate the program's achievements but also to provide strategic recommendations to improve its academic and administrative quality.
-"We appreciate the enthusiasm and openness of all FEB USU academic staff in supporting this assessment process.
-The active participation of students, alumni, and stakeholders has greatly helped us obtain a comprehensive overview of the program's quality," he said.
+According to Prof. Dr. Apridar, the field assessment was not only intended to evaluate the program’s achievements but also to provide strategic recommendations for continuous improvement in academic and administrative quality.
+He expressed appreciation for the openness and active participation demonstrated by the FEB USU academic community throughout the assessment process.

 News